Medical help

 Otherwise, we have information to guide you on how to look after yourself before asking for help.
 See our:

-We also have a wide selection of videos on pages and a growing app library of apps reviewed by Healthify.
+We also have a wide selection of videos across our pages and a growing app library of apps reviewed by Healthify.

 Your local pharmacy provides free on-the-spot advice about medicines and health concerns like coughs, colds and vaccinations.
 They also provide specific services, eg, treatment for urinary tract infections, blood glucose and blood pressure checks.
 Some pharmacies are open late and open 7 days a week.
 Read more about what pharmacists do or find a pharmacy near you.(external link)